Brian Blandford

 AI, Scale, and the Evolving Role of TA

-Today, Brian operates in a startup environment, deploying AI-driven hiring technology focused on high-volume, distributed workforce hiring.
+Today, Brian operates in a startup environment focused on optimizing delivery operations, high-volume, distributed workforce hiring driving value for clients.

 For Brian, TA is becoming less transactional and more consultative, emphasizing insight, strategy, and partnership over purely administrative tasks.